moh682/Soft-Tests/assignments/Assignment4/README.md

 ##### Requirements to run the application

+* FOR WINDOWS USE GIT BASH AS TERMINAL!!!

+You need git bash to set environment variables, cmd and powershell doesn't do this

+##### To run tests

 - Mysql server open
 - Run the sql file in the server
 - Adjust login credentials for mysql server in .env file